 - 5.1.
-Defining the nature and scope of Applied Biological Anthropology - 5.2.
-Overview of use of biological anthropology in medical fields such as dentistry and human anatomy - 5.3.
-Introduction to use of biological anthropology in sports and nutrition - 5.4.
-Introduction to real-work applications of Forensic Anthropology - 5.5.
-Overviews of non-academic applications of Genetics
+Nature and scope of Applied Biological Anthropology - 5.2.
+Application of biological anthropology to medical fields such as dentistry and human anatomy - 5.3.
+Application of Biological Anthropology to non-academic fields such as sports and nutrition - 5.4.
+Application of Forensic Anthropology - 5.5.
+Application of Genetics